6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 Aggressive Behaviors

-Most Fire Eels are extremely docile unless you put them around their own kind.
-If you house more than one Fire Eel together, you need to have plenty of space and plenty of places to hide; otherwise, you’re asking for trouble.
+Most Fire Eels are docile unless you put them around their own kind.
+If you house more than one Fire Eel together, you need to have plenty of space and places to hide; otherwise, you’re asking for trouble.

-Fire Eels also appreciate tons of places to hide if you’re adding other types of fish.
+Fire Eels need additional hiding spots if you’re adding other types of fish.
 This can be as simple as a loose substrate that they can burrow under or different objects inside the tank.

 Adds more variety to the tank